agiliq/agiliq-jekyll/_posts/2019-11-30-writing-an-orm-for-redis.md

 - Associate list of choices with a question
 - Disassociate a choice with a question
 - Retrieve all choices for a question
-- Track vote count on choice
+- Track vote count on a choice

+We want to use Redis as our database.

 ## Models

 Our models are `Question` and `Choice`.
-Since these two and any additional model will share some functionality, so let's create a base class called `Model`. `Question` and `Choice` would extend from `Model`.
+Since these two and any additional model will have some similar functionality, so let's create a base class called `Model`. `Question` and `Choice` would extend from `Model`.

 ### Base model